andrescosta/jobico-cloud/README.md

 This script [deps.sh](https://github.com/andrescosta/jobico-cloud/hacks/deps.sh) can facilitate the installation of these dependencies (except Helm).

 # Possible future areas of work
+- Add more capabalities configured by YAML (CIDRs, main domain, etc.)
 - Improvements to the plugins mechanism
 - Performance
 - Cloud-Init